 In the associated single sign-on flow, the entire authentication process, including the login screen, is delegated to the IdP.
 You can customize the application to support the flow.

-For more information, see the example that is documented in the Open source repository on Github..
+For more information, see the example in the Github open source repository.